-Okay, so nobody wants to find themselves in the middle of a natural disaster.
+Nobody wants to find themselves in the middle of a natural disaster.
 That’s pretty obvious.
 That being said, if you are in a disaster situation, there are some benefits that come with being in a “FEMA-declared disaster zone.”

 Catastrophic weather damage happens all the time, especially during hurricane season along the coasts or wildfire season in the west.
-If you lose your home or are in danger, then of course that is a disaster to you, but it isn’t necessarily a “wide-spread” disaster.
+If you lose your home or are in danger, then, of course, that is a disaster to you, but it isn’t necessarily a “wide-spread” disaster.
 This isn’t to belittle your experience in any way; it just impacts the options available to you.

-Recent examples of FEMA-declared disaster zones include:
+Past examples of FEMA-declared disaster zones include:

 - Certain counties in California after the Wildfires of October 2017

 - Puerto Rico after Hurricane Maria in September 2017